Timeline: Boston College Responds to Novel Coronavirus Outbreak — The Heights

-This timeline was first published on March 24 as a culmination of previous reporting.
+This timeline was first published on March 24 as a cumulation of previous reporting.

 Owen Fahy, Maeve Reilly, Madeleine Romance, Julia Kiersznowski, Rachel Phelan, Nadine Akkawi, and Eric Shea contributed to the creation of this timeline.
 It will be updated daily.